Chengqunniu/T2A2/README.md

 ---

 * ORM is independent of the database.
 Its high level implementation supports database connections and migrations.
 If change the databse from one to another, the code might be the same or only need a small number of changes.
+Therefore, it is easy to switch between different databases.
 * Developers could use familarised object-oriented programming languages to develop database, query and manipulate data.
 It is helpful for those who are not good at SQL.
 * ORM will handle the CRUD operations.
 As developers do not need to write tedious and repetitive SQL, developers could focus on the logic of the application(model), and write cleaner, less number of code.
 This is also time consuming.
 * Developers is able to develop a class library to create a standalone DLL, which can be used for other applications.